Operator-valued Schatten spaces and quantum entropies: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:interpolation} we present a concise description of the complex interpolation theory due to Calder\'{o}n \cite{Cald}, and prove a subharmonicity lemma that will be crucial in the proof of a main theorem.
-Next, in Section~\ref{sec:operator-spaces} we review the theory of operator spaces and describe the natural operator space structure of Schatten spaces.
-We also introduce the \emph{column} and \emph{row} operator spaces that play pivotal roles in the construction of $\mathcal{S}_p[\mathcal{X}]$.
-Section~\ref{sec:Haagerup} is devoted to the Haagerup tensor product of operator spaces, where we show how Schatten spaces can be identified with the Haagerup tensor product of column and row operator spaces.
-In Section~\ref{sec:NCVV} we finally give the definition of operator-valued Schatten spaces based on the Haagerup tensor product.
-We explain why they form an interpolation scale and prove the aforementioned variational characterization for their norms.
+In Section~\ref{sec:interpolation} we present a concise description of the complex interpolation method due to Calder\'{o}n \cite{Cald}, and point out its basic properties.
+Next, in Section~\ref{sec:operator-spaces} we review the theory of operator spaces and define the key concepts that will be used in the sequel.
+More specifically, we first introduce the dual, column and row operator spaces, and explain why the latter two are not isomorphic as operator spaces.
+We then introduce Pisier's interpolation in the category of operator spaces, from which we derive the natural operator space structure of Schatten classes.
+Furthermore, we introduce the Haagerup tensor product of operator spaces and conclude the section with the crucial result that the Haagerup tensor product ``commutes" with interpolation.
+In Section~\ref{sec:NCVV} we finally proceed to give the definition of operator-valued Schatten spaces as a certain Haagerup tensor product.
+We will show that they form an interpolation scale and prove the aforementioned variational characterization for their norms.
 Section~\ref{sec:applications} is devoted to applications of these spaces in QIT.
-Here, we provide short proofs of some existing results as well as prove some new ones based on the theory developed in the previous sections.
+Here, we provide short proofs of some existing results, and prove some new ones based on the theory developed in the previous sections.
+In particular, we establish a new uniform continuity bound for the quantum conditional R\'enyi entropy.

-One of the key ingredients in the development of Pisier's theory is the fact that the Haagerup tensor product ``commutes" with interpolation which is explicitly stated and proven in Theorem~\ref{KouPis}.
-This theorem is the most technical result in this paper, for which we give a detailed proof based on the work of Kouba~\cite{Kouba}.
-The proof relies heavily on a certain factorization of operator-valued functions due to Wiener and Masani.
-As we found the Wiener--Masani theorem to be another cornerstone of the theory, we devote Appendix~\ref{sec:Wiener--Masani} to the proof of this theorem that is borrowed from \cite{Helson}.